joes0451/ADev/ReadMe.txt

 	status bar.

 	Note:
-	For Gradle based projects, it will modify app/build.gradle to allow for signing.
+	For Gradle based projects, it will normally modify app/build.gradle to allow for signing.

 - To be able to build a sample Android Ant project, or one that